wongrichardalex/google-homepage/README.md

 # google-homepage
-Deconstructed the Google homepage to rebuild it.
+IN PROGRESS: Deconstructed the Google homepage to rebuild it.